facebookresearch/Mephisto/mephisto/providers/README.md

 An implementation of a provider that allows for robust testing by exposing all of the underlying state to a user.

 ## How to make a new `CrowdProvider`
+Both the `MockProvider` and `MTurkProvider` are strong examples of implementing a provider.
+Important implementation details are captured below.

+### `<Crowd>Provider`
+The `CrowdProvider` implementation is mostly a place to centralize all of the components for this provider, and as such it should set `UnitClass`, `RequesterClass`, `WorkerClass`, and `AgentClass`.
+Beyond this it should implement the following:
+- `initialize_provider_datastore`: This method should return a connection to any of the data required to keep tabs on the crowd provider.
+Ideally it should store important information to disk somehow (such as in a SQL database).
+- `setup_resources_for_task_run`: This method is called prior to launching a task run, and should setup any kind of details with the provider that are required.
+For instance, this might register the task before requesting instances, or do any other required prep work such as setting up listeners.

+### `<Crowd>Worker`
+The `<Crowd>Worker` implementation needs to handle worker interactions, generally from the perspective of a requester:
+- `bonus_worker`: Provide the worker a bonus for the given reason, optionally attached to a unit.
+Return a tuple of `False` with an error reason if the operation can't be performed, and `(True, "")` otherwise.
+- `block_worker`: Block the given worker, optionally based on their work on a unit, and from a specific requester.
+Return a tuple of `False` with an error reason if the operation can't be performed, and `(True, "")` otherwise.
+- `unblock_worker`: Unblock the worker from a specific requester.
+Return a tuple of `False` with an error reason if the operation can't be performed, and `(True, "")` otherwise.
+- `is_blocked`: Provide whether or not this worker is blocked by the given `Requester`.
+- `is_eligible`: Determine if the worker is eligible to work on the given `TaskRun`.

+### `<Crowd>Agent`
+The `<Crowd>Agent` implementation needs to be able to handle the following interactions:
+- `new_from_provider_data`: As different providers may give different information upon the creation of an agent (which occurs when a worker accepts a unit), this information is sent through from the server via whatever is packaged in `wrap_crowd_source.js`.
+You can then store this into the provider datastore and return an `Agent`.
+- `approve_work`: Tell the crowd provider that this work is accepted.
+(If allowed)
+- `reject_work`: Tell the crowd provider that this work is rejected (if allowed), with the provided feedback `reason`.
+- `get_status`: Return the current agent's status according to the crowd provider (if this state is automatically tracked by the crowd provider, and can be queried).
+Defaults to whatever status updates the `Supervisor` can provide.
+- `mark_done`: Tell the crowd provider that the task this agent is working on is now complete (if required).
+Otherwise just mark it as so in the local database.

+### `<Crowd>Unit`
+The `<Crowd>Unit` implementation needs to be able to handle the following interactions:
+- `get_status`: Return the status for this unit, as known by the provider.
+- `launch`: Given the url of the server to point people to for this task, launch the task and make it available for crowd workers to claim.
+- `expire`: Submit a request to expire the HIT, and return the time that will need to be waited in order for that request to be fulfilled (in case it is not immediate).

+### `<Crowd>Requester`
+The `<Crowd>Requester` mostly just needs to abstract the registration process, but the full list of functions are below:
+- `register`: Given arguments, register this requester
+- `get_register_args`: Return the arguments required to register one of these requesters.
+(TODO) can we turn this into an argparse group somehow?
+And then later extract from the argparse group to send to the frontend.
+- `is_registered`: Determine if the current credentials for a `Requester` are valid.
+- `get_available_budget` (Optional): return the available budget for this requester.

+(TODO) maybe refactor budget?
+As not all requesters have budgets?
+Or perhaps have a few kinds of metadata?

+### `wrap_crowd_source.js`
+A few frontend functions are required to be sure that the backend is able to interface with frontend interactions:
+- `getWorkerName()`: Return the worker name, as will be provided to as the identifier for mephisto to know who is attempting the task
+- `getAssignmentId()`: Return an identifier for the specific task as represented by the provider.
+- `getWorkerRegistrationInfo()`: Return any special information that would be required to register a worker.
+Currently the `worker_name` field is required.
+- `getAgentRegistration(mephisto_worker_id)`: Return the data that is going to be passed to the `<Crowd>Agent`'s `new_from_provider` method.
+The `worker_id` field should be the provided `mephisto_worker_id` in almost all cases.
+- `handleSubmitToProvider()`: Tell the provider that the task is done from the frontend.
+Often amounts to hitting some kind of submit button after populating form data.